swiftlang/swift-evolution/proposals/NNNN-hashable-enhancements.md

-    standard hasher's opaque mutating functions won't ever perform any retain/release operations, or otherwise mutate any of the reference types we may encounter during hashing; describing this fact to the compiler may enable optimizations that would not otherwise be possible.
+    standard hasher's opaque mutating functions won't ever perform any retain/release operations, or otherwise mutate any of the reference types we may encounter during hashing; describing this fact to the compiler enables optimizations that would not otherwise be possible.
-* Generics aren't zero-cost abstractions in Swift.
+* Generics in Swift aren't zero-cost abstractions.
 We may be tempted to think that we could gain some performance by plugging in a less sophisticated hash function.
 This is not necessarily the case -- support for custom hashers comes with significant overhead that